 It is my great pleasure to welcome you to Kendrick School.
-Thank you for your interest in our Teacher of English vacancy.
+Thank you for your interest in our English Teacher role.

-Graded 'Outstanding' in a recent OFSTED inspection, Kendrick School is an 11-18 selective girls' school with academy status.
-It has a local and national reputation for being an outstanding school and has an impressive record of achievement as a centre of excellence for girls' education.
-In the last three years, Kendrick has consistently been identified by the Department for Education as being in the top 1% of schools in the country in terms of progress of students between KS2 and KS4, using the Progress 8 measure.
+Kendrick School is an 11-18 selective girls' school with academy status.
+It has a local and national reputation as an outstanding school and has an impressive record of achievement as a centre of excellence for girls' education.